SINTEFMedtek/GSI-RADS/README.md

   NOTE: The output folder is populated automatically with the following:
        * The diagnosis results in human-readable text (report.txt) and Excel-ready format (report.csv).
        * The automatic segmentation masks of the brain and the tumor in the original patient space (input_brain_mask.nii.gz and input_tumor_mask.nii.gz).
-       * The anatomical structures mask in original patient space (input_anatomical_regions_mask.nii.gz).
+       * The cortical structures mask in original patient space for the different atlases used.
        * The input volume and tumor segmentation mask in MNI space in the sub-directory named \'registration\'.

-## 3. Computed features
+### 2.3 Computed features
 The following features are automatically computed and reported to the user:
 - **Multifocality**: whether the tumor is multifocal or not, the total number of foci, and the largest minimum distance between two foci.
 - **Volume**: total tumor volume in original patient space and MNI space (in ml).
 - **Laterality**: tumor percentage in each hemisphere, and assessment of midline crossing.
-- **Resectability**: expected resectbale and residual volumes (in ml), and resection index.
+- **Resectability**: expected residual volumes (in ml) and resection index.
-- **Subcortical structures**: percentage of the tumor volume overlapping each structure from the MNI atlas, the Hard-Oxford atlas, and Schaefer atlas.
+- **Cortical structures**: percentage of the tumor volume overlapping each structure from the MNI atlas, the Harvard-Oxford atlas, and Schaefer atlas (version 7 and 17).
-- **White matter tracts**: percentage of the tumor volume overlapping each tract from the BrainLab atlas.
-If no overlap, the minimum distance to the tract is provided (in mm).
+- **Subcortical structures**: percentage of the tumor volume overlapping each structure from the BCB atlas.
+If no overlap, the minimum distance to the structure is provided (in mm).

+## 3. Source code usage

+### 3.1 Installation
+Use the requirements.txt file to create a virtual environment with the required libraries.
+> virtualenv -p python3 venv
+> cd venv
+> source bin/activate
+> pip install -r ../requirements.txt
+> deactivate

+Then, to download the trained models locally, run the following:
+> source venv/bin/activate
+> python setup.py
+> deactivate

+### 3.2 Usage
+The command line input parameters are:
+* -g [--use_gui]: Must be set to 0 to disable the gui, otherwise 1.
+* -i [--input_filename]: Complete path to the MRI volume to process.
+* (optional) -s [--input_tumor_segmentation_filename]: Complete path to the corresponding tumor mask, to avoid re-segmentation.
+* -o [--output_folder]: Main destination directory.
+A unique timestamped folder will be created inside for each run.
+* -d [--gpu_id]: Number of the GPU to use for the segmentation task.
+Set the value to -1 to run on CPU.

+To run directly from command line, without the use of the GUI, run the following:
+> source venv/bin/activate
+> python main.py -g 0 -i /path/to/volume/T1.nii.gz -o /path/to/output/ -d 0
+> deactivate